 How does The Mammal Society work with others to monitor mammals?

-The Joint Nature Conservation Committee (JNCC) is a public body co-ordinated under DEFRA that advises the Government on UK and international nature conservation.
+The Joint Nature Conservation Committee (JNCC) is a public body of 24 partner conservation organisations, co-ordinated under DEFRA that advises the Government on UK and international nature conservation.

-The JNCC, with 24 partner organisations, including The Mammal Society, established the Tracking Mammals Partnership (TMP) in 2005 to improve the quality, quantity and dissemination of information on the status of mammal species in the UK.
-All organiations in the partnership have agreed to collaborate to achieve this aim.
-While the TMP is less active, The Mammal Society has taken the lead in ensuring more mammal information will be openly available through the development of the National Mammal Atlas.
+The JNCC established the Tracking Mammals Partnership (TMP) in 2005 to improve the quality, quantity and dissemination of information on the status of mammal species.
+While the TMP is less active, The Mammal Society has taken the lead in ensuring more mammal information will be openly available through the development of the National Mammal Atlas Project.